|1 Crore+ students have signed up on EduRev. Have you?|

 Q 13.
-Why some microorganisms are considered as harmful?
+Why are some microorganisms considered harmful?

-Some microorganisms cause diseases in human beings, plants and animals, like some species of bacteria causes tuberculosis and typhoid, some species of virus causes common cold and influenza.
-Some microorganisms also cause spoilage of food, clothing and leather items.
-Thus we consider some microorganisms are harmful.
+Ans.
+Some microorganisms cause diseases in human beings, plants, and animals, like some species of bacteria that cause tuberculosis and typhoid, and some species of viruses cause the common cold and influenza.
+Some microorganisms also cause spoilage of food, clothing, and leather items.
+Thus we consider some microorganisms harmful.

 Q 14.
 List all possible ways by which pathogens can enter our body.